fruzsinaagocs/riccati/joss-paper/paper.md

 solvers, efficient when no more than about 6 digits of accuracy are required or $\omega(t)$ is near-constant.
 A high-order alternative is the Kummer's phase function-based method [@kummerphase; @phasefntp], whose current implementation supports solving
 \autoref{eq:ode} in the highly oscillatory regime when $\gamma \equiv 0$.
-Other existing numerical methods are reviewed in e.g. @petzoldrev. \autoref{fig:solver-comparison} compares the performance of the above specialised solvers and one of SciPy's [@scipy] built-in methods [@dop853] by plotting their runtime against the frequency parameter $\lambda$ while solving
+Other existing numerical methods have been reviewed, e.g., in @petzoldrev. \autoref{fig:solver-comparison} compares the performance of the above specialised solvers and one of SciPy's [@scipy] built-in methods [@dop853] by plotting their runtime against the frequency parameter $\lambda$ while solving